ansible/community-docs/maintaining.rst

 Be responsive.
 Respond as quickly as possible.
 Even if you cannot review a proposal right now, greet and thank the author.

-Add and keep updated the ``CONTRIBUTORS`` file listing all the contributors including issue reporters and refer to it from your ``README``.
+If your collection is not huge, add and keep updated the ``CONTRIBUTORS`` file listing all the contributors including issue reporters and refer to it from your ``README``.
+You can ask contributors to do it themselves or add a note about this to the development documentation of the collection.

 Do not fix trivial non-critical bugs yourself.
 Instead, mentor a person who would like to contribute.
 Mark issues with labels like ``easy_fix``, ``help_wanted``, and ``documentation``.